Haseen-Fairuz/DevopsAssessment/README.md

 - **Kubernetes:**

-   Set up Kubernetes cluster using kubeadm with a master node and two worker nodes and provided necessery security groups.
+   Set up Kubernetes cluster using kubeadm , EKS with two worker nodes and provided necessery security groups.

    Created a Deployment and service configuration to deploy the containerized instance of web application (yaml file in kubernetes folder).